mtrihoang/valuing_alternative_work_arrangements/README.md

 named almost the same as Stata programs in authors' do files.
 All figures are labelled as those in the paper.

-The below tables shows Stata to Python equivalents.
+The below table shows Stata to Python equivalents.

 | Stata                   | Python                                              |
 | ----------------------- | --------------------------------------------------- |